The Future of Pipe Repair is Here

 What is the main difference between Pipe Lining and Pipe Bursting?

 Pipe Lining (CIPP) repairs a damaged pipe by creating a new pipe inside it.
 It requires the host pipe to be mostly intact.
-Pipe Bursting physically destroys the old pipe while simultaneously pulling a brand-new, often larger, pipe into its place.
+Pipe bursting physically destroys the old pipe while simultaneously pulling a brand-new, often larger, pipe into its place.

 Is it really “no-dig”?